 EurGeol Dr. Mark D. Cruise, Trevali’s President and CEO, and a qualified person as defined by NI 43-101, has reviewed the scientific and technical information that forms the basis for this presentation.
 Dr. Cruise is not independent of the Company as he is an officer, director and shareholder.

-Trevali’s production plan at the Caribou Mine is based only on measured, indicated and inferred resources, and not mineral reserves, and does not have demonstrated economic viability.
-Trevali’s production plan at the Santander Mine is based only on measured, indicated and inferred mineral resources, and not mineral reserves, and does not have demonstrated economic viability.
+Trevali’s production plan at the Caribou Mine is based only on measured, indicated and inferred mineral resources, and not mineral reserves, and does not have demonstrated economic viability.
+Trevali’s production plans at the Perkoa Mine, Rosh Pinah Mine and Santander Mine are based on both proven and probable reserves and on measured, indicated and inferred mineral resources; mineral resources by definition do not have demonstrated economic viability.
 Inferred mineral resources are considered too speculative geologically to have the economic considerations applied to them that would enable them to be categorized as mineral reserves, and there is therefore no certainty that the conclusions of the production plans and Preliminary Economic Assessment (PEA) will be realized.
 Additionally, where Trevali discusses exploration/expansion potential, any potential quantity and grade is conceptual in nature and there has been insufficient exploration to define a mineral resource and it is uncertain if further exploration will result in the target being delineated as a mineral resource.

 The Santander resource estimate was independently estimated by the Company’s consultant Arseneau Consulting Services Ltd. The resource estimates were prepared by and under the supervision of Dr. Gilles Arseneau, an appropriate “independent qualified person” as this term is defined in National Instrument 43-101.
 Dassault Systemes Geovia Gems version 6.7 (Gems) software was used to review and modify the geological solids provided by Trevali, prepare assay data for geostatistical analysis, construct the block model, estimate metal grades and tabulate mineral resources.
 The Geostatistical Software SAGE2001 was used for geostatistical analysis and variography.
 A cut-off-grade of US$40 was utilized which is the nominal base-case estimated grade of material that can be mined and processed considering all applicable costs.
 For reference, the Company’s Santander 2017 site cash cost guidance (mining, milling and site G&A) is US$35-$40 per tonne.
 The mineral resources identified in Table 1 are based on Ordinary Kriged (OK) capped values inside 5-by-5-by-5-metre blocks for the Magistral deposits and 10-by-10-by-5-metre blocks for the Puajanca and Santander Pipe deposits.
 Assays were capped prior to compositing and assays were composited to 2 metres for the Magistral and Puajanca deposit and 3.5 metres for the Santander deposit.
 Resource estimates for Santander Pipe and Puajanca South are unchanged from 2012 but have been updated to reflect 2016 metal prices.
 The US dollar value cut-off is based on the formula: